ATechAjay/AJ-90-JS/Week 1 (JavaScript Essentials)/README.md

 - It forms a separate type of its own which contains only the null value.

-- It's a special value which represents “nothing”, “empty” or “value unknown”.
+- It's a special value that represents “nothing”, “empty” or “value unknown”.

 - The typeof null returns object is a known bug in JavaScript.
 A proposal to fix this was proposed but rejected.
 The reason was the that fix would break a lot of existing sites.